morbrian/CarND-Behavioral-Cloning-P3/README.md

 ## Approach

 It felt easy to get started on this project.
-Keras makes it simple to layer together an arbitrary model and the simulator seemed to make data collection simple.
+Keras makes it simple to layer together an arbitrary network model and the simulator seemed to make data collection simple.
 But our early optimism slowly faded after a series of failed experiments, only to return again once we learned to secrets to the problem.